athensresearch/athens/CONTRIBUTING.md

 # Deploying Athens and Devcards

-You should deploy your forked Athens and [Devcards](https://github.com/bhauman/devcards) if you are making pull requests to Athens.
-This will allow developers and designers to interact with your code, rather than just reading it.
+You should deploy your version of Athens and [Devcards](https://github.com/bhauman/devcards) if you are making pull requests to Athens.
+This will allow developers and designers to interact with your code, which is essential for reviewing UI changes.

 The official Athens Devcards can be found at https://athensresearch.github.io/athens/cards.html.

 To build and deploy Athens and Devcards:

-1. Run `lein dev` like in the previous step.
+1. Run `lein dev` as above.
+Your app is running at http://localhost:3000, and your shadow-cljs server is running at http://localhost:9630.
 1. Run `lein devcards` in a separate terminal.
 It's okay if you see warning logs.
-The ports required by `shadow-cljs` and `nREPL` are being used by `lein dev`, so `lein devcards` finds the next available ports.
+Because `lein dev` is already running, the Devcards build finds the next available ports — http://localhost:3001 and http://localhost:9631 for the app and shadow-cljs, respectively.
-1. Open http://localhost:3000/ and http://localhost:3000/cards.html.
+1. Open http://localhost:3000/ and http://localhost:3001/cards.html.
 You should see Athens and Devcards, respectively.
 1. Run `lein gh-pages` in a third terminal.
 1. Open http://<YOUR_GITHUB>/github.io/athens/ and http://<YOUR_GITHUB>/github.io/athens/cards.html.
 Sometimes this takes a minute to be updated.
-If this works, then you have successfuly deployed Athens and Devcards.
-Now anyone can view and interact with your fork of Athens!
+If both work, then you have successfuly deployed your Athens and Devcards for the world to see!

+Notes:

+- If you are only developing on Athens and not Devcards, you only need to run `lein dev`.
+- If you are only developing on DevCards and not Athens, you only need to run `lein devcards`.
+- However, if you want to build both because you are testing a component on DevCards and Athens at the same time, you should run both.
+- If both builds are running, it doesn't matter which port you go to (i.e. `3000` or `3001`), because both HTTP servers can serve assets.
+- More docs should be written in the future on how to connect a REPL to either build, depending on your text editor.

+# Connecting your REPL

+- [ ] TODO: write this section for each editor (Cursive, CIDER, Calva, Fireplace, etc.)

 # Running CI Scripts Locally